 Subservice Organization Nature of Services Provided Pershing LLC - BNY Mellon BNY provides clearing, execution, settlement, custody and trading services for a portion of SimpliCD deposit assets.
 UBS Financial Services, Inc. UBS provides clearing, execution, settlement, custody and trading services for a portion of SimpliCD deposit assets.
 Financial Northeastern Companies FNC provides clearing, execution, settlement, custody and trading services for a portion of SimpliCD deposit assets.

-Subservice Organization Nature of Services Provided Microsoft Azure Microsoft Azure is a cloud computing platform used to build, deploy and manage applications and services through a global network of Microsoft-managed datacenters.
-SimpliCD was developed, deployed and is managed through this Platform as a Service offering.
+Microsoft Azure Microsoft Azure's Cloud Computing Platform and Services are used to build, deploy and manage applications and services through a global network of Microsoft-managed datacenters.
+SimpliCD was developed, deployed and is managed through this Platform as an Application Service offering.
 Microsoft Azure provides for a physically secure and environmentally protected datacenter that provides high availability of our applications for our customers.